Nonparametric estimation of trawl processes: Theory and applications: Introduction

+Trawl processes were first mentioned in \cite{BN2011}, motivated by the need for a flexible but analytically tractable class of stochastic processes that can be used in various applications, including the areas of turbulence and finance. \cite{WolpertTaqqu2005} considered stochastic processes in this realm under the name of ``upstairs representation'' in their study of the fractional Ornstein-Uhlenbeck process.
+What we call a trawl (set) was simply referred to as a ``geometric figure in a higher-dimensional space''.
+Furthermore, when restricted to integer values, trawl-type processes were mentioned by \cite{WolpertBrown2012} and referred to as ``random measure processes''. \cite{BNLSV2014} provide a systematic study of integer-valued trawl processes, describing their probabilistic properties, as well as simulation and inference methods.
+This work was also extended to a multivariate framework by \cite{VERAART2019}.
+Recently, \cite{BLSV2021} developed a composite likelihood estimation theory for integer-valued trawl processes, as well as tools for model selection and forecasting.
+All of these articles were motivated by applications to high-frequency financial data.
+Related work also includes the article by \cite{SheYan}, which proposes a new modelling framework for high-frequency financial data using trawl processes, and the work by \cite{Shephard2016}, which develops likelihood inference for the special case of trawl processes with an exponential trawl function.
+Trawl processes also feature prominently in recent work on hierarchical models for extreme values using a peaks-over-threshold methodology.
+For example, \cite{Noven} propose using a latent trawl process to model clusters in extremes of environmental time series data, and \cite{CourgeauVeraart2022} derive the corresponding asymptotic theory for inference in such a model. \cite{Bacro} propose a spatio-temporal model for extreme values based on extensions of trawls and successfully model extreme precipitation data.
 In a discrete-time setting, trawl processes were first introduced by \cite{DoukJakLopSurg18}, who also derived functional limit theorems for partial sums of discrete-time trawl processes.
-Motivated by these findings, there have been various articles focussing on limit theorems for trawl processes (both in continuous and discrete time).
+Motivated by these findings, various articles have focused on limit theorems for trawl processes (both in continuous and discrete time).
 For example, \cite{GRAHOVAC2018235} study limit theorems to characterise the intermittency of the trawl process, and \cite{Paulau} derives limit theorems for partial sums of linear processes with tapered innovations, including trawl processes.
 Furthermore, \cite{TalTre2019} study the long-term behaviour of integrated trawl processes with symmetric L\'{e}vy bases.
 Moreover, \cite{PPSV2021} derive limit theorems for continuous-time trawl processes, including the asymptotic behaviour of partial sums of discretised trawl processes and the functional convergence in distribution of trawl processes.
 Statistical inference for trawl processes has so far focused on fully parametric settings and includes the use of the (generalised) method of moments, see \cite{BNLSV2014, SheYan, VERAART2019}, likelihood methods, see \cite{Noven, Bacro, CourgeauVeraart2022, Shephard2016, BLSV2021}, and spectral methods, see \cite{Doukhan2020}.